erikdrobne/SwiftUICoordinator/README.md

 ### Conform to RouterViewFactory

 By conforming to the `RouterViewFactory` protocol, we are defining which view should be displayed for each route.
-If we need to present a child coordinator, we should return an `EmptyView`.
+**Important: When we want to display a child coordinator, we should return an EmptyView.**

 ```Swift
 extension ShapesCoordinator: RouterViewFactory {